 If you have a busy life and are the sole caretaker for family members, IOP care can be highly beneficial.
 They provide more flexible treatment schedules so you can maintain responsibilities while in treatment.
 However, some people require more intensive care and 24/7 supervision.
 In that case, residential or PHP may be more helpful in treating addiction.

 At Gateway Foundation’s intensive outpatient program in Chicago, individuals undergo a medical assessment to design a treatment plan based on the level of care they need.
 They can start receiving services like therapy and support groups.

-Clients in IOPs typically visit a center for treatment five to seven times a week, with sessions decreasing as they improve.
+patients in IOPs typically visit a center for treatment five to seven times a week, with sessions decreasing as they improve.
 Our programs require fewer hours in treatment than inpatient care and more weekend and evening sessions.

 Gateway is proud to offer virtual outpatient services for people who require even more flexibility in scheduling.
 Our intensive outpatient program provides the same services as in-person treatments using a different medium.
 That means you can appreciate the same hours, methods, intensity levels, and commitment to personalized treatment.